It’s Men’s Sexual Health Week!

 Avocados

-It shouldn’t be surprising that this tropical fruit is good for the testicles.
+It shouldn’t be surprising that this tropical fruit is good for testicular health.
 They grow in pairs on avocado trees and they have a testes-like shape.
 That’s why the Aztecs named this tropical fruit after a word that means testicles.

-Avocados are high in vitamin E and zinc, both nutrients that play a role in sperm quality and male fertility.
-Zinc also is important in testosterone production
+Avocados are high in vitamin E and zinc, both nutrients that play a role in sperm health and male reproductive and sexual function.
+Zinc also is important in testosterone production.

 Spinach

 Spinach has high levels of folate, which gives blood flow a boost.
 Reduced blood flow to the penis is the leading cause of ED, responsible for at least 60% of cases (Cleveland Clinic).
 Men who have low blood levels of folate have an increased risk of severe or moderate ED.
-Spinach also contains magnesium, which raises testosterone levels in men.
+Spinach also contains magnesium, which raises testosterone levels in men and is good for testicular health.

 Oranges